A unified framework of transformations based on the Jordan-Wigner transformation: Advantages of the MSP transformation

 \subsection{Considering quantum devices}

-Now we take the connection limitations of quantum devices into consideration.
-That is, we should consider the Pauli weight and the continuity of Pauli strings together.
-A useful and important case of MSP-V1 transformation balances them well, which is letting $L=2$ and $\vec{V}=(w,M/w)$.
-We name it as 2-Layer Segmented Parity (2SP) transformation.
-2SP transformation is similar to the mapping, E-type AQM, in Ref.~\cite{steudtner2019quantum}, which is defined on a two-dimensional lattice and uses many auxiliary qubits.
-But 2SP transformation needs no auxiliary qubits and can be applied on general fermionic systems.

-Suppose $w$ is the square root of $M$, which is proper setting to balance the Pauli weight and the continuity of Pauli strings, then the Pauli weight of 2SP transformation is $\order{\sqrt{M}}$, which is greater than the Pauli weight of BK transformation but much smaller than that of JW transformation when $M$ is large enough.
-Comparing BK and JW transformation, we find that the Pauli strings of JW transformation are too long and the Pauli strings of BK transformation are too discontinuous.
-2SP transformation combines the advantage of JW and BK transformations and overcomes their disadvantages to some degree.
-The Pauli weight of 2SP transformation reduces a lot compared with JW transformation and the Pauli strings of 2SP transformation are almost connected if we place the parity qubits of the segments together.
+Here we take the connection limitations of quantum devices into consideration.
+Suppose $w$ is the square root of $M$, which is the proper setting to balance the Pauli weight and the contiguity of Pauli strings, then the Pauli weight of the 2SP transformation is $\order{\sqrt{M}}$, which is greater than the Pauli weight of the BK transformation but much smaller than that of the JW transformation when $M$ is large enough.
+Comparing the BK and JW transformations, the Pauli strings of the JW transformation are too long and the Pauli strings of the BK transformation are too discontiguous.
+The 2SP transformation combines the advantages of the JW and BK transformations and overcomes their disadvantages to some degree.
+The Pauli weight of the 2SP transformation is reduced a lot compared with the JW transformation, and the Pauli strings of the 2SP transformation are contiguous on 2D lattice quantum devices.

-Furthermore, we find that the Pauli weight of MSP transformation improves with the increasing of Layer $L$ for a fixed $M$, while the continuity of Pauli strings becomes worse.
-In the future, with the development of technology, a qubit may connect with further qubits directly, not only the nearest qubits.
-In this case, the problem of discontinuity Pauli strings will be alleviated, thus we can increase the Layer $L$ of MSP transformation to improve the Pauli weight.
-Thus, we can adjust the parameters of MSP transformation according to the Hamiltonian and quantum devices, which is more flexible than E-type AQM, BK transformation, etc.
+We give an example of the 20-fermion system.
+Considering an item of a Hamiltonian, $a_0 a_{18}^\dagger +a_{18}a_0^\dagger$, it is mapped by different mappings, and the qubits on which Pauli operators act and the two-qubit gate used are shown in Fig. \ref{actqubit}.
+The numbers of Pauli operators and gates for the JW transformation are much greater than those of the three other mappings.
+The number of Pauli operators for the BK transformation is eight, less than that of the E-type AQM and the 2SP transformation.
+However, it uses more two-qubit gates than the two other mappings.
+The defect of discontiguous Pauli strings of the BK transformation will become more serious when the size of systems goes up.